Devin Gaines: Early life

+Career

+At the time of his death, Gaines was working as an information technology associate for Pension Associates, a tax consulting firm.

 Death and memorials

 On July 10, 2007, Gaines, aged 22, drowned in Deep River, Connecticut, in Blakeslee Pond, a gravel pit quarry on private property, while swimming with friends in an area marked "No Trespassing" which was known to be hazardous to swimmers.
 His death was ruled an accidental drowning.
 According to quotes from his sister, Gaines was not a swimmer.

-After his death, the University of Connecticut Pre-Engineering Program established a scholarship program in Gaines's memory, and the University's Stamford Campus renamed its student activities center the Devin T. Gaines Student Involvement and Activities Center in his honor.
+After his death, the University of Connecticut pre-engineering program established a scholarship program in Gaines's memory, and the university's Stamford campus renamed its student activities center the Devin T. Gaines Student Involvement and Activities Center in his honor.